-The Company has outlined a Basic Policy, Guidelines, and a Corporate Code of Ethics.
+The Company has outlined a Basic Philosophy, Guidelines, and a Global Code of Conduct.
 We conduct corporate activities in accordance with these policies and based on a strong ethical viewpoint while also complying with the relevant laws, rules, and regulations.

 Prevention of bribery and other corrupt behavior

-Our Code of Ethics states that we will conduct business activities through fair competition and maintain sound and normal relations with politicians, government officials, suppliers, etc. It also states that we will comply with all laws and conduct business activities based on social norms and common sense.
+Our Global Code of Conduct states that we will thoroughly comply with domestic and international competition and antitrust laws, maintain a fair competitive relationship with our competitors, and carry out our corporate activities in a fair manner.
+It also states that we will comply with international norms as well as relevant laws and regulations of each country regarding the prevention of corruption and will not take part in any corruption with others, including each country’s civil servants and government officials.
 Because of this, we prohibit and strive to prevent acts of bribery or acts that could arouse suspicion of bribery, such as proposing or delivering benefits as compensation for others, and demanding or receiving benefits such as cash, excessive business entertainment, amusement or other services.
 We also prohibit corruption in the form of conspiracy to embezzle company funds or commit money laundering.

 The prohibition of this kind of corruption and bribery is also specified in our procurement policy.